stenson/wallet/README.markdown

 Wallet
 ===

-To see what's inside of your ender $
+See what's inside of your ender $
 -------

 _To run:_